Tuesday’s Take Your Best Shot: Archery Mule Deer

 Scenario: Mule deer bedded on steep slope; stalked by bowhunter

 Bow: Mathews Halon

 Range: 35 yards

 Conditions: Sunny; 45 degrees; breezy 15-mph wind, left to right

-October bowhunting often pits you against hidden, antisocial bucks bulking up for the upcoming rut.
+Let’s forget the chill of January and remember the warmer days of fall.
+In this scenario, it’s October, you’re bowhunting, and hidden, antisocial muley bucks are bulking up for the upcoming rut.
 Your 4 hours of stalking paid off, and now you’re within striking distance of one such individual.
 It’s breezy, but you know your arrow won’t be affected more than a few inches from wind-drift.
 Where do you aim to put this giant on your wall?
 Check out the possible aiming points A, B or C shown below, then take your best shot.

 A. It’s a big target and wide open.
 Slip one under and to the right of the chin, and you could possibly cut the jugular vein.
 You might even break this buck’s neck.
 Ponder it, but also consider another option.